Public Service Loan Forgiveness

-The PSLF program has received criticism and has been the subject of litigation by loan-holders trying to discharge their student loans.

 Qualifying employers

 Government organizations or agencies (federal, state or local), 501(c)(3) organizations as defined by the IRS, and some other types of not-for-profit organizations providing designated public services qualify for PSLF.
+Examples of qualifying government employers include but are not limited to public schools, the U.S. military, and public health or welfare agencies.
+Organizations that qualify under section 501(c)(3), also known as charitable organizations, must only operate for exempt purposes such as charitable, religious, educational, or scientific purposes that do not incur individual benefits or private gain.
+Examples of 501(c)(3) organizations may include most private educational institutions, homeless shelters, food banks, and nonprofit hospitals.

 The nature of the individual's job responsibilities is not a determining factor in whether the employment qualifies.
 Rather, only the employer's status as a qualifying employer determines whether the employment qualifies.

 With limited exception, the individual must be directly employed by the qualifying employer.
 Therefore, government contractors will not qualify on the basis of their government contracts.
 Instead, they must independently be a qualifying employer.
 Another example is the national labs.
 Employees at national labs such as a Department of Energy or National Nuclear Security Administration Lab, do not qualify on the basis of managing a lab for the government; rather, the managing entity of the lab must be a qualifying employer.